Best Pickled Eggs Recipe

 Rosemary Garlic Pickled Eggs:

-• Pour the hot liquid over the eggs, let it fully cool.
+• Pour the hot liquid over the eggs and let them fully cool.

 • Cover tightly with a lid and refrigerate for at least 24-48 hours before serving.